-Report on the compliance of format of the consolidated financial statements with the requirements for European Single Electronic Reporting Format
+1. Report on the compliance of format of the consolidated financial statements with the requirements for European Single Electronic Reporting Format ("ESEF")

-We have been engaged based on our agreement by the management of the Group to conduct a reasonable assurance engagement for the verification of compliance with the applicable requirements of the European single electronic reporting format of consolidated financial statements, including consolidated annual report for the year ended 31 December 2021 (the Single Electronic Reporting Format of the consolidated financial statements) contained in the file cityser-2021-12-31-en.zip (SHA-256-checksum: 8ba5dc4c7f2a8f2f6361ba83a2e4ae488e8e0d5152ce7423bedd554861048d7b).
+Based on our agreement we have been engaged by the management of the Group to conduct a reasonable assurance engagement for the verification of compliance with the applicable requirements of the European Single Electronic Reporting Format of the consolidated financial statements of the Group for the year ended 31 December 2023 (the Single Electronic Reporting Format of the consolidated financial statements) contained in the file cityservicese-2023-12-31-en.zip (SHA-256-checksum: d60c76a9e5f70bb2184fe773736d7b76147cbb05af7573b72ce4ffcbc3c63d1d).